whirl-wind/personal-website/content/publication/retina-holograms/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  filename: retina-holograms.png
+  filename: retina-holograms_teaser.png
-  focal_point: Smart
+  focal_point: left
-  preview_only: true
+  preview_only: false

 # Associated Projects (optional).
 #   Associate this publication with one or more of your projects.